-Regular communication with CCS teachers is essential for a scholar's success at CCS.
+Regular communication with CCS teachers is essential at CCS.
 If you are planning to be unavailable to communicate with your scholar's teacher for a period of time, please notify the teacher so that proper arrangements to monitor your scholar's progress and attendance can be made.